piit79/Frood/README.md

 ## Availability

-The Frood is now available from [42keebs.eu](https://42keebs.eu/shop/parts/controllers/frood-rp2040-pro-micro-controller/).
+The Frood is available from [42keebs.eu](https://42keebs.eu/shop/parts/controllers/frood-rp2040-pro-micro-controller/).

 ## Revision history

+**Rev9** (03/01/2024)
+* Allows converting left-hand side GND pins into GPIO pins (GPIO10, GPIO11) by cutting PCB jumpers
+* VBUS IN/OUT solder jumper dropped, the RAW pin is now connected to VBUS after a Schottky diode/input of linear regulator before a resettable fuse
+* Uses a different (but equivalent) USB-C socket due to component shortage
+* Routing and silkscreen tweaks/improvements

 **Rev8** (10/10/2023)
 * Add a 2-way solder jumper to select VBUS OUT or VBUS IN on the RAW pin